 Summary:

 In this work, a group of researchers investigated the effects of music and movement (M&M) on the interactions between first time mothers and their 2–6-month-old infants.
-They also evaluated the …
+They also evaluated the effects …

 The effects of music listening at different life stages